tomolimo/mhooks/README.md

 # mhooks
-To provide runkit integration to GLPI plugins
+To provide more hooks to GLPI plugins using runkit integration.
+In particular currently providing pre_show_item and post_show_item for Ticket, Computer and Reminder items